hashicorp/terraform/website/source/docs/providers/consul/d/services.html.markdown

   list of services found.
 * `services.<service>` - For each name given, the corresponding attribute is a Terraform map of services and their tags.
 The value is an alphanumerically sorted, whitespace delimited set of tags associated with the service.
-As shown in the example above, to create a list of the available servies, wrap the `names` attribute in a call to `keys()`.
 * `tags` - A map of the tags found for each service.
 If more than one service shares the same tag, unique service names will be joined by whitespace (this is the inverse of `services` and can be used to lookup the services that match